xinrin/bemaniutils/README.md

 guarantees are made on the accuracy of the emulation though I've strived to be correct.
 In some cases, I will verify the response, and in other cases I will simply verify that certain things exist so as not to crash a real client.
-This currently generates traffic emulating Beatmania IIDX 20-26, Pop'n Music 19-26, Jubeat Saucer, Fulfill, Prop, Qubell, Clan and Festo, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace, The\*BishiBashi, MÚSECA 1 and MÚSECA 1+1/2, Reflec Beat, Reflec Beat Limelight, Reflec Beat Colette, groovin'!!
+This currently generates traffic emulating Beatmania IIDX 20-26, Pop'n Music 19-26, Hello Pop'n Music Jubeat Saucer, Fulfill, Prop, Qubell, Clan and Festo, Sound Voltex 1, 2, 3 Season 1/2 and 4, Dance Dance Revolution X2, X3, 2013, 2014 and Ace, The\*BishiBashi, MÚSECA 1 and MÚSECA 1+1/2, Reflec Beat, Reflec Beat Limelight, Reflec Beat Colette, groovin'!!
 Upper, Volzza 1 and Volzza 2 ad Metal Gear Arcade and can verify card events and score events